Dutta-SD/Numerical_Methods/README.md

 # Numerical_Methods
-Numerical Methods Code which I learnt
+I created this repository for implementing codes of Numerical Methods which I am learning.